chef/automate/components/docs-chef-io/content/automate/postgres_upgrade.md

     weight = 10
 +++

-## Upgrade path for Chef Automate users on Postgres v9.6
+## Upgrade path for Chef Automate users on PostgreSQL v9.6
 1. Take backup of Chef automate - [Backup]({{< ref "backup.md" >}})
    * This is necessary just to ensure in case of any failure, there is a state to return to.
 2. On Chef Automate machine